Observation of Phase Doubling and Entanglement in Coherent Matter-Wave Reactions

-To synthesize molecules, the magnetic field is ramped across a $g-$wave Feshbach resonance at 19.849~G, which converts the atomic BEC into a molecular BEC of up to 20,000 molecules~\cite{Zhang2023}.
+To synthesize molecules, the magnetic field is ramped across a $g-$wave Feshbach resonance at 19.849~G. During the ramp, the reaction occurs when the magnetic field is on resonance and terminates as the field moves away.
+The ramp converts the atomic BEC into a molecular BEC of up to $2\times10^4$ molecules with a temperature of $10(3)~\mathrm{nK}$~\cite{Zhang2021}.
+These molecules are spin-polarized and occupy a single high lying rovibrational state~\cite{Berninger2013}.
 The ramp is followed by a fast quench of the field to 17.2~G and then a resonant beam to remove any remaining atoms.
-To detect the molecules, we dissociate them into atoms by ramping the magnetic field above the resonance and image the atoms.
+To detect molecules, we dissociate them into atoms by ramping the magnetic field above the resonance and perform absorption imaging of the atoms.

 In our first experiment, we perform matter-wave diffraction on the atomic and molecular BECs to verify their spatial coherence.
-A one-dimensional optical lattice with period $\lambda/2=532$~nm is applied on the sample, which diffracts the particles to discrete momentum modes $k=\pm2 k_L$, $\pm4 k_L$..., where $k_{L}=2\pi/\lambda$ is the lattice wavenumber, see Fig.~\ref{fig:2}a.
-The diffracted particles are spatially separated from the BEC after time-of-flight expansion.
-We realize Kapitza-Dirac diffraction with a static lattice potential, which symmetrically scatters particles to positive and negative modes, see Figs.~\ref{fig:2}a, b, and Bragg diffraction with a moving lattice, which resonantly couples the BEC to the $|2k_L\rangle$ state, see Figs.~\ref{fig:2}c, d.
-We note that the diffracted molecules move at half the speed of the atoms since they are twice as massive.
+A one-dimensional optical lattice with period $\lambda/2=532$~nm is applied on the sample.
+The lattice scatters particles to modes with momentum $k=\pm2 k_L$, $\pm4 k_L$, ..., through two photon processes, where $k_{L}=2\pi/\lambda$ is the lattice wavenumber, see Figs.~\ref{fig:2}a, c.
+The diffracted particles are spatially separated from the BEC after time-of-flight expansion~\cite{Supplement}.
+We realize Kapitza-Dirac diffraction with a static lattice potential, which off-resonantly scatters particles to multiple modes, see Figs.~\ref{fig:2}a, b, and Bragg diffraction with a moving lattice, which resonantly couples the BEC to the $|2k_L\rangle$ state, see Figs.~\ref{fig:2}c, d.

-Both diffraction processes induce coherent population transfer of atoms and molecules between zero and finite momentum modes.
-We observe weak decoherence rates for both atoms and molecules, indicating that the coherence is preserved during the pairing process.
+Both diffraction processes induce coherent oscillations of atomic and molecular populations between zero and finite momentum modes.
+Remarkably, the low decoherence rate of the molecules $0.15~\mathrm{ms}^{-1}$ corresponds to a coherence length of $ \approx20$~\textmu m comparable with the size of the sample \cite{Supplement}.
+Therefore the spatial coherence is maintained during the pairing process.
 The oscillation frequencies of the diffracted populations also provide precise information on the energy dispersion of the particles in the lattice potential.
-By comparing the measurements results to the band theory calculation, we determine the molecular dynamical polarizability to be $\alpha_\mathrm{m}=k_B\times5.05(5)~\mathrm{nK}\cdot\mathrm{cm}^2/\mathrm{W}=1.95(2)\alpha_\mathrm{a}$, which is approximately twice the atomic polarizability $\alpha_\mathrm{a}$~\cite{Supplement}.
+By comparing the measurement results to the band theory calculation, we determine the molecular dynamical polarizability to be $\alpha_\mathrm{m}=k_B\times5.05(5)~\mathrm{nK}\cdot\mathrm{cm}^2/\mathrm{W}=1.95(2)\alpha_\mathrm{a}$, which is approximately twice the atomic polarizability $\alpha_\mathrm{a}$~\cite{Supplement}.